Global Change Biology

 vii.
 Type of Paper

 This should provide a concise statement of the motivation for the work done, the scope of the work and the principal findings.
-The abstract should be less than 300 words for Primary Research Articles and Reviews, and 150 words for Technical Advances.
+The abstract should be less than 300 words.
 Commentaries and Letters do not contain abstracts.

 This should argue the case for your study, outlining only essential background, but should not include either the findings or the conclusions.
 It should not be a review of the subject area, but should finish with a clear statement of the question being addressed.